-Each fall and spring semester, Paul Quinn College recognizes student academic excellence through the President's List.
+Each spring semester, Paul Quinn College recognizes student academic excellence through the President's and Vice President's List.
 To earn this honor, students must achieve a term grade-point average (GPA) of 3.50 or higher, be enrolled full-time and have earned letter grades in 12 or more credit hours at Paul Quinn College.
+The Vice President's List student must achieve a term grade-point average (GPA) of 3.2 to 3.49.

-Students with incomplete grades or a failing grade in any course will not be placed on the List.
-Students have up to one year after the President's List is posted to petition for reconsideration if a grade changes makes them eligible for the President's List.
-This petition should be made to the Registrar's office.
+Students with incomplete grades or a failing grade in any course will not be placed on either list..
 Students on academic or disciplinary probation may not receive this designation.